ilg-physics-ucsb/physics3l-manual/lab1-balldrop/lab1.md

 # Part II: Experiment
 ## 1. Overview and Pre-lab
-Our job in this lab will be to verify Newton's Experimental Law, calculate $\epsilon$ for different balls, hypothesize what affects this constant, and use our results to make & test a prediction.
+Our job in this lab will be to verify Newton's Experimental Law, calculate $\epsilon$ for different balls, hypothesize what effects this constant, and use our results to make & test a prediction.
 While your first instinct may be to make a video recording of a ball bouncing, we will approach these tasks in a, perhaps, unexpected way: we will instead use only the sound of the the ball hitting the floor to make our measurements.

 ####
 The reason for doing this is quite simple: sound data are "cheap" and easy to analyze.
 Unlike video, which requires an immense increase in pixels (and thus data) in order to improve sampling rate & accuracy, sound data is one dimensional, letting us have a suitably fast sampling rate to make precise measurements.
 In this experiment, we really only need a few numbers: the times that the ball hits the ground-- we can calculate all other quantities of interest from this.
 Sound is more than adequate for this task, and video would waste resources on capturing information about the entire environment, colors, lighting etc., which we will ultimately toss out.